-- Laboratory water retention curves be produced to understand and verify the ability of the compacted clay to maintain saturation levels at elevated suction levels.
-This will aid in evaluating cover system configuration and development of surface vegetation and the risk of inability of the compacted layer to act as an oxygen ingress barrier over the long-term. - Installation of an SR50 on each trial to accurately measure snow melt during spring freshet.
-Accurately measuring snow melt will add accuracy and confidence to the water balance calculation. - Due to the observed oxygen ingress pathways, monitoring oxygen concentrations is not a definitive approach to measure the ability of the cover system to mitigate oxygen ingress.
-Therefore, Okane recommends that oxygen ingress through the cover system should be evaluated on the degree of saturation maintained within the CBC rather than oxygen concentration readings. - Generation of annual water balances to better understand climatic cycles and the influence of further established vegetation to modify the water fluxes.
+- Due to the observed oxygen ingress pathways, monitoring oxygen concentrations is not a definitive approach to measure the ability of the cover system to mitigate oxygen ingress.
+Therefore, Okane recommends that oxygen ingress through the cover system be evaluated on the degree of saturation maintained within the compacted layer. - Generation of annual water balances to better understand climatic cycles and the influence of further established vegetation to modify the water fluxes.
+A continuous 3year water balance can be completed following the upcoming monitoring year to better show store and release processes of the non-compacted layers.